 To test if your account can connect to the server, select Test Connection.

 Expand your projects by adding Swagger definitions to them.
-ReadyAPI supports importing definitions from SwaggerHub (both the SwaggerHub SaaS and SwaggerHub On-Premise) for public and private definitions – see Import from SwaggerHub for more information.
+ReadyAPI supports importing definitions from SwaggerHub (both the SwaggerHub SaaS and SwaggerHub On-Premises) for and definitions – see Import from SwaggerHub for more information.

 To ensure your service sends responses that meet the Swagger specification requirements, use the Swagger Compliance assertion in your functional tests.